ZHir0bubeL/discord_bot/README.md

 # discord_bot
-bot assistant to Dungeons&amp;Dragons players for discord
+Bot-assistant to "Munchkin" players for Discord